John Veverka & Associates

 Susquehanna Greenway Logo.jpg (20667 bytes) Susquehanna Greenway Partnership, Pennsylvania.
 JVA has been awarded the contract to develop the Interpretive Master Plan for the Susquehanna River Water Trail, a 500 mile long corridor that bisects most of eastern Pennsylvania, and includes cultural, natural and historic resources and stories located throughout the corridor.
 The project will also include: development of a wayfinding system, site analysis of existing orientation and safety panels, analysis of potential retrofit of existing panels, an outdoor recreation linkage system, and a model signage plan for the water trail Phase II.
 The project will run through December of 2008.
 You can visit this client at: http://www.susquehannagreenway.org .

 Corps Logo.jpg (8698 bytes) US Army Corps of Engineers - Interpretive Training.
 JVA was awarded a new 5-year interpretive services training contract for teaching two 3-day "Interpretive Services" courses each year for the COE at their Huntsville, AL training center.
-The first session for 2008 was conducted in January with the second training course scheduled for June 2008.
+We are now planning for our 2009 training.
 JVA has been providing this interpretive training course for the Corps of Engineers for the past 20 years, and is pleased to be able to continue providing this valuable training for the Corps.

 COE Huntsville Liv.
 Hist. #3.jpg (288772 bytes) COE - Jun 07.jpg (199147 bytes)